jgraph/www.diagrams.net-source/_posts/2024-04-23-collaborative-editing-confluence-dc.md

 categories: [features,atlassian]
 ---

 Collaborative editing has long been possible in draw.io for Confluence Cloud.
-Now, you and your team can edit the same diagram and see each other's changes in real time in draw.io for Confluence Data Center (version 8.x).
+From the draw.io for Confluence DC release 13.0, you and your team will be able to edit the same diagram and see each other's changes.
 <br /><img src="/assets/img/blog/confluence-dc-collaborative-editing.gif" style="width=100%;max-width:600px;height:auto;" alt="Collaborative editing is available in draw.io for Confluence DC (version 8.x)">

 Collaborative editing works in both the draw.io Diagram macro and the draw.io Board macro in Confluence DC.
+Note the collaboration isn't real-time, we need to ensure a slower update rate is stable and causes no performance issues in the first release.

 ## Real-time multi-user diagramming